Our Simple Checklist Can Keep Your Virginia Fireplace Safe All Winter LongMon Dec 19, 2016

 1. Do Regular DIY Cleanings

 Folks, regular cleanings are critical throughout winter.
 If you use your fireplace or stove frequently- 4 or more times a week- it needs to be cleaned frequently as well.
-Here's a video demonstration.
+Regular cleaning of your woodstove is just as important.

 Put those ashes into a metal container that can be tightly closed.
 Douse with water and place the closed container outside your home away from combustible materials.
 Leave them in the container for several days before disposing them in the trash.